 A unambiguous indication of oscillation effects would be the energy-dependent modulation of the survival probability p(E) caused by Earth matter effects (Lunardini and Smirnov, 2001).
 These effects can be revealed by wiggles in the energy spectra.
 In this respect, LENA benefit from a better energy resolution than MEMPHYS, which may be partially compensated by 10 times more statistics (Dighe et al., 2003b).
-The Earth effect would show up in the $\bar{\nu}e$ channel for the normal mass hierarchy, assuming that $\theta{13}$ is large (Tab.
+The Earth effect would show up in the $\bar{\nu}e$ channel for the normal mass hierarchy, assuming that θ{13} is large (Tab.
 VII).
 Another possibility to establish the presence of Earth effects is to use the signal from two detectors if one of them sees the SN shadowed by the Earth and the other not.
 A comparison between the signal normalization in the two detectors might reveal Earth effects (Dighe et al., 2003a).
 The shock wave propagation can influence the Earth matter effect, producing a delayed effect 5-7 s after the core-bounce, in some particular situations (Lunardini and Smirnov, 2003) (Tab.
 VII).
-The supernova matter profile need not be smooth.
-Behind the shock-wave, convection and turbulence can cause significant stochastic density fluctuations which tend to cast a shadow by making other features, such as the shock front, unobservable in the density range covered by the turbulence.
-The quantitative relevance of this effect remains to be understood.

 As an important caveat, we mention that very recently it has been recognized that nonlinear oscillation effects caused by neutrino-neutrino interactions can have a dramatic impact on the neutrino flavor evolution for approximately the first 100 km above the neutrino sphere (Duan et al., 2006; Hannestad et al., 2006).
 The impact of these novel effects on the observable oscillation signatures has not yet been systematically studied.
-Therefore, our description of observable oscillation effects may need revision in the future as a better understanding of the consequences of these nonlinear effects develops.
-Other interesting ideas have been studied in the literature, as the pointing of a SN by neutrinos (Tomas et al., 2003), determining its distance from the deleptonization burst that plays the role of a standard candle (Kachelriess et al., 2005), an early alert for an SN observatory exploiting the neutrino signal (Antonioli et al., 2004), and the detection of neutrinos from the last phases of a burning star (Odrzywolek et al., 2004).
+Therefore, our description of observable oscillation effects may need revision in future as a better understanding of the consequences of these nonlinear effects develops.
+Other interesting ideas have been studied in the literature, as the pointing of a SN by neutrinos (Tomas et al., 2003), determining its distance from the deleptonization burst that plays the role of a standard candle (Kachelriess et al., 2005), an early alert for SN observatory exploiting the neutrino signal (Antonioli et al., 2004), and the detection of neutrinos from the last phases of a burning star (Odrzywolek et al., 2004).

 So far, we have investigated SN in our Galaxy, but the calculated rate of supernova explosions within a distance of 10 Mpc is about 1/year.
-Although the number of events from a single explosion at such large distances would be small, the signal could be separated from the background with the condition to observe at least two events within a time window comparable to the neutrino emission time-scale ( $\sim 10 \text{ sec}$ ), together with the full energy and time distribution of the events (Ando et al., 2005).
-In the MEMPHYS detector, with at least two neutrinos observed, a SN could be identified without optical confirmation, so that the start of the light curve could be forecast by a few hours, along with a short list of probable host galaxies.
-This would also allow the detection of supernovae which are either heavily obscured by dust or are optically faint due to prompt black hole formation.
+Although the number of events from a single explosion at such large distances would be small, the signal could be separated from the background with the request to observe at least two events within a time window comparable to the neutrino emission time-scale (~ 10 sec), together with the full energy and time distribution of the events (Ando et al., 2005).
+In the MEMPHYS detector, with at least two neutrinos observed, a SN could be identified without optical confirmation, so that the start of the light curve could be forecasted by a few hours, along with a short list of probable host galaxies.
+This would also allow the detection of Supernovae which are either heavily obscured by dust or are optically dark due to prompt black hole formation.

-B. Diffuse supernova neutrino background
+B. Diffuse Supernova neutrino background